snam24/snam24.github.io/_pages/about.md

 Prior to Kellogg School of Management, I obtained my Bachelor’s degrees in Business Administration, Economics, and Statistics from Seoul National University, graduating Summa Cum Laude.

 Outside of academia, I enjoy running and have experience horseback riding in Chicago, Seoul, and Mongolia.
-I also live with Chronic Recurrent Multifocal Osteomyelitis (CRMO), an extremely rare condition affecting 1 in a million people.
+I also enjoy spending time with my wife and son.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.